 Have Topics in Mind

-Nobody wants to be stuck talking about the weather or your surroundings all night, so think of a few conversation topics before you embark on your evening.
+Nobody wants to be stuck talking about the weather or your surroundings all night, so think of a few conversation topics before you embark on your evening, like fun facts about food or the state you live in.
 This is particularly important if you’re an anxious person who is intimidated by meeting new people.
 While you don’t want to seem like a rolodex of topics, try to study up a little on current events and pop culture so you can engage with your fellow party guests.

 Pretend Like Everyone Is Already Your Friend